On the change of epsilon factors for symmetric square transfers under twisting and applications: Conductor of

 \section{Conductor of $\sym^2(\pi)$}

 In this section, we will find the conductor of $\sym^2(\pi)$ where $\pi$ is the attached representation to a minimal cusp form $f$.
-Suppose that $f$ satisfies the following Hypothesis {\bf (H)}: \begin{enumerate} \item [(H1)] Assume that $\pi_{2}$ is dihedral when it is of supercuspidal type. \item [(H2)] $C_p> \delta$ where $\delta$ is the $p$-adic valuation of the discriminant of $K/\Q_p$ with $K$ ramified. \end{enumerate}
+Suppose that $f$ satisfies the following Hypothesis {\bf (H)}: \begin{enumerate} \item [(H1)] $\pi_{2}$ is dihedral when it is of supercuspidal type. \item [(H2)] If $\pi_p$ is induced from a ramified quadratic extension $K/\Q_p$ of a character $\varkappa$, then assume $C_p> \delta$ where $\delta$ is the $p$-adic valuation of the discriminant of $K$. \end{enumerate}